 Country Personal Income Tax Corporate Income Tax VAT (standard rates) Real estate tax Bulgaria 10% 10% flat rate Income tax and social security contributions relief available for specific business activities in certain areas.
 20% Determined by each municipality in the range of 0.1 to 4.5% on the tax value / balance sheet value of the property.
 No RET on agricultural land.
-Czech Republic 15% for the part of the annual income up to approx. EUR 78,900 , and 23% for the part of the annual income exceeding approx. EUR 78,900 19% 10%, 15%, 21% According to type, location and purpose of use of the real estate etc. using these rates per m 2 : Residential and agricultural: EUR 0.08 , Industrial: EUR 0.41 , Other business: EUR 0.41 , Special industrial zones: exemption for up to five years .
+Czech Republic 15% for the part of the annual income up to approx. EUR 63,910 and 23% for the part of the annual income exceeding approx. EUR 63,910 19% 21%, 12%, 0% According to type, location and purpose of use of the real estate etc. using these rates per m 2 : Residential and agricultural: EUR 0.14 , Industrial: EUR 0.73 , Buildings for family recreation and other taxable buildings: EUR: 0.44 , Garages: EUR 0.59 .
 Hungary 15% 9% 5%, 18%, 27% Building tax/land tax can be imposed at the discretion of the municipalities.
-Max. annual building tax rate cannot exceed HUF 2190.9 per m 2 or 3.6% of the adjusted market value.
-The maximum land tax rate cannot exceed HUF 398.3 per m 2 or 3% of the adjusted market value.
+Max. annual building tax rate cannot exceed HUF 2508.6 per m 2 or 3.6% of the adjusted market value.
+The maximum land tax rate cannot exceed HUF 456.1 per m 2 or 3% of the adjusted market value.
 Poland 12 - 32% (or 19% flat rate for entrepreneurs).
-In the case of income exceeding PLN 1 million (approx. EUR 212k), taxpayers are additionally obliged to pay the so-called solidarity duty of 4% exceeding PLN 1 million 19% Income tax (9% for companies with revenues up to EUR 2m or companies in their first year of business activity); exemptions for business activity in Special Economic Zones 0%, 5%, 8%, 23% Max. annual rate for land uses for business purposes cannot exceed PLN 1,16 per m 2 for buildings.
+In the case of income exceeding PLN 1 million (approx. EUR 230k), taxpayers are additionally obliged to pay the so-called solidarity duty of 4% exceeding PLN 1 million 19% Income tax (9% for companies with revenues up to EUR 2m or companies in their first year of business activity); exemptions for business activity in Special Economic Zones 0%, 5%, 8%, 23% Max. annual rate for land uses for business purposes cannot exceed PLN 1,34 per m 2 for buildings.
 Real estate tax exemptions may be granted to investors on the basis of a resolution passed by the relevant local authorities.
-Max. annual rate of property tax in the case of buildings or their parts related to business activities and in the case of residential buildings or their parts used for business activities cannot exceed PLN 28.78 per 1 m 2 of usable area.
+Max. annual rate of property tax in the case of buildings or their parts related to business activities and in the case of residential buildings or their parts used for business activities cannot exceed PLN 33.10 per 1 m 2 of usable area.
 The maximum tax of RET in the case of non-building structures and parts thereof used to conduct economic activity cannot exceed 2% of their value for CIT depreciation.